fraunhoferfokus/openstack-formula/README.rst

       database:
         password: 'sUlPalrGnWTnsg_keystone_db_pass_lTNA2Zse7XkGlA'

-``neutron.server``
+``neutron.controller``
 ------------------
-Install and configure the server-part of OpenStack's Neutron.
+Install and configure the server-part of OpenStack's Neutron on the your controller.

 Minimal state-specific Pillar::